What Is an Endorsement in Advertising?

 The Ups and Downs of Testimonials and Celebrity

-Over the last hundred years, there have literary been thousands of advertising endorsements.
-From athletes and movie stars, to doctors and mechanics, endorsements are a major part of the advertising and public relations industries.
+Over the last hundred years, there have literally been thousands of advertising endorsements.
+From athletes and movie stars to doctors and mechanics, endorsements are a major part of the advertising and public relations industries.
 And with good reason.

-In other words, endorsements are an easy way for a brand to attach themselves to the positive feelings associated with a celebrity or industry professional.
+In other words, endorsements are an easy way for a brand to attach itself to the positive feelings associated with a celebrity or industry professional.

 Types of Endorsements